x-yzt/mixtures/README.md

 - Static pages sitemaps use a custom child class which allows shorter definition;
+- Sitemaps of objects that are served by a subdomain use a custom child class which support fully qualified domain names in reversed URLs;
 - Each app has its own `sitemaps` module, which is responsible for defining a `SITEMAPS` dict containing the sitemaps such as `{'sitemap_name': sitemap_object}`;